sandman8654/OpenStudent/README.md

   - username: `demo@example.com`
   - password: `demo-password`

-Our presentation at [Code for Boston demo night](docs/readme_images/Student%20Insights%20-%20Demo%20Night%20slides.pdf) in May 2016 also has a good product overview.

 <!-- UPDATE WITH DOCTOC: $ doctoc README.md -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->